Family of 'happy, lovely' schoolgirl who died suddenly appeal for help to pay for funeral

 Frazer set up a fund-raising page on Tuesday to appeal for donations to help pay for Nikita's funeral, which will be held at West Suffolk Crematorium in Risby on September 2.

-"You don't expect to be holding a funeral for someone at that age," said Fraser, who has so far raised £750 through the page.
+"You don't expect to be holding a funeral for someone at that age," said Frazer, who has so far raised £750 through the page.

 "As far as we were concerned, she was always going to have a long and happy life.
 We never expected this."